We have Registered Mini Juliana Piglets available and accepting deposits.

 Micro & Mini Donkeys

-Miniature donkeys are gentle, intelligent, and sociable.
-They are also known to be observant and cautious.
+Miniature donkeys are known for their gentle, intelligent, and sociable nature.
+They are also observant and cautious, making them great companions for both humans and other animals.

-Miniature donkeys have small, cupped hooves that help them climb steep slopes and rocky surfaces.
-They can also go long periods of time without drinking water.
+Miniature donkeys possess small, cupped hooves that allow them to navigate steep slopes and rocky terrains with ease.
+Remarkably, they can also go long periods without drinking water, making them resilient animals.

-In the wild, miniature donkeys typically live 25–30 years, while in captivity they can live 30–35 years.
+In the wild, Miniature donkeys typically live between 25–30 years, while those in captivity can enjoy a lifespan of 30–35 years.

-Miniature donkeys need a friend and can become clinically depressed if they don't have one.
-They can be paired with another miniature donkey, a miniature or regular-sized horse, or a goat if raised with them.
+Miniature donkeys are social creatures that need companionship; without a friend, they can become clinically depressed.
+They can be paired with another Miniature donkey, a miniature or regular-sized horse, or even goats if raised together.

 HighPark Cows